Skip to content

 bash

-curl https://api.kinoforms.com/papi/v1/forms/f4d3a2e1-8b7c-4d6e-9a1f-2c3b4d5e6f70 \
+curl https://dash.kinoforms.com/papi/v1/management/forms/f4d3a2e1-8b7c-4d6e-9a1f-2c3b4d5e6f70 \

 -H "x-api-key: $KINOFORMS_API_KEY"